 Do you like to read manuals?
 If you do, you may be surprised to find out that a lot of people do not.
 It’s not because they are lazy or less intelligent, but because they have a different learning style.

 The VARK model identifies four different learning styles – visual, aural, reading and kinaesthetic.
 Most of us are a mixture of the four styles, with one or two predominant and preferred learning styles.
 If you like reading a manual, clearly you have a reading learning style.
 Someone else may learn better with aural explanations or with visual cues, images and videos.
 Kinaesthetic learners learn by doing.

 If you are communicating complex issues to one person you can simply ask what their preferred learning style is, or how they would like to receive information.
 If you are presenting your issue to a group, include a mixture of all four.

 You don’t necessarily need to have four versions of your message, but you can include images or videos in your communication where relevant.
 Explain ideas verbally that complement your written message or take your stakeholders on a tour of the server room to see the objects that you are talking about.

 Listen to yourself to communicate more effectively

 Self-reflection is one of the most powerful ways to improve your communication skills.
 It’s challenging, yet rewarding to look inward and reflect on our previous performance.

 Deakin University’s Professional Practice degrees not only teach you how to harness the power of self-reflection, but they recognise and verify your wealth of skills and experience.
 These degrees have been created for professionals who have the background or potential for leadership but want the credibility of a postgraduate degree to enhance their IT leadership skills.

 Deakin’s Professional Practice degrees are not a complex issue to communicate, but they are another story.
 Why not make it your story?
-Learn more about our Master of IT Leadership by getting in touch with our Enrolment team on 1300 043 524.
+Learn more about our Master of Information Technology online by getting in touch with our Enrolment team on 1300 043 524.